 - having mothers concerned about their own weight

 - having mothers who are overly concerned about their daughters' weight and looks

-- natural weight gain and other body changes during
+- natural weight gain and other body changes during puberty

 - peer pressure to look a certain way

 - media images showing the ideal female body as thin

 Many teenage girls of average weight think they are overweight and are not satisfied with their bodies.
 Having extreme weight concerns-and acting on those concerns-can harm girls' social, physical and emotional growth.
 Actions such as skipping meals or taking diet pills can lead to poor nutrition and difficulty learning.
 For some, extreme efforts to lose weight can lead to eating disorders such as anorexia or bulimia.
 For others, the pressure to be thin can actually lead to binge eating disorder: overeating that is followed by extreme guilt.
 What's more, girls are more likely to further risk their health by trying to lose weight in unhealthy ways, such as smoking.